ychennay/operator-flow/README.md

 (virtual private cloud).
 The files in the `infrastructure` folder provide the Terraform resources necessary for provisioning the networking and EC2 instance that the bastion host uses.
 The bastion host EC2 instance uses a default AWS AMI (machine image) that already contains necessary configurations and packages (`awscli`, `boto3`, etc.).

+### API Gateway SDK

+An auto-generated API Gateway Javascript SDK is available inside the `api_gateway` folder.
+This SDK can be used within any frontend Javascript client to quickly make calls to the API Gateway and fetch resources from Databricks.